I Love You (2NE1 song): Critical reception

-The song was met with mostly positive reviews from music critics.
+The song was met with positive reviews from music critics.
 Christopher Weingarten of Spin stated that the song was a "perfect summation of pop's present and future", and compared the production to that of David Guetta, especially the use of synths and "ghostly" background vocals, while also comparing the rap-style vocals to those of American singer Kesha.
 Korean webzine IZM noted how the song structurally deviates from common hook songs, and said that "the more you listen, the more new things are discovered".

-In a less favorable review, a contributor from Rolling Stone Japan rated the song 3 out of 5 stars, saying that the melodious trot made the song feel a "little damp" and "less fluttering than usual".
-Conversely, Owen Myers of Popjustice praised the song's composition and ranked "I Love You" as the best K-pop single of 2012, writing that "it combines the best bits of pop into a rarefied cavalcade of amazingness".
+Kazumi Nanba from Rolling Stone Japan observed that although the track was less energetic than their previous singles, it showed off the members' natural vocal abilities, adding that "The level of quality is more than enough".
+Owen Myers of Popjustice praised the song's composition and ranked "I Love You" as the best K-pop single of 2012, writing that "it combines the best bits of pop into a rarefied cavalcade of amazingness".

 Billboard magazine listed "I Love You" number four in their list of 20 Best K-Pop Songs of year in December 2012, complementing the song's composition and the group's vocal delivery.
 Jeff Benjamin of the same publication praised the song's musical style, saying "in the last 30 seconds, the cut flips on itself for an all-out, punky-party jam that only the most formidable of pop acts could successfully pull off".
 They further ranked the song number 67 on their 100 Greatest K-Pop Songs of the 2010s list in November 2019, referring to it as one of 2NE1's finest works, and praised the "brilliance of [the song's] complexity".